nikita-volkov/messageless/README.md

 The core idea behind this library is that messages in Elm surve no other purpose but to be interpreted as an update to the model paired with a side-effect (Cmd).
+So why not just pass around the immediate references to the update functions instead of messages.

 Interpreting messages requires redundant logic involving pattern-matching, which results in extra computation,